jeffsochor/D3_Visualization/README.md

-A visualization of Poverty vs. Obesity using HTML / D3.js
+A visualization of Poverty vs. Obesity on a state level using HTML / D3.js